pip-services/pip-services-docs/content/en/net/rpc/services/http_response_sender.md

 #### SendDeletedResultAsync
 Creates a SendDeletedResult function that sends a deleted object as JSON.
-That callack function call be called directly or passed as a parameter to business logic components.
+That callack function can be called directly or passed as a parameter to business logic components.

 If object is not null, it returns 201 status code.